Ntsz2547/cp372-PP/README.md

 ##  Exploratory Data Analysis, EDA
 ### 1. Number of Calls vs. Average Deposit Flag
 - This scatter plot shows the relationship between the total number of calls (x-axis) and the average deposit flag (y-axis), segmented by job categories.
-  - Jobs like "Student" and "Retired" have higher average deposit flags with fewer calls.
+  - Jobs like "Student" and "Retired" have higher average deposit flags with fewer contact.
   - Jobs like "blue-collar" require more calls but have lower average deposit flags.

 <img width="1258" alt="Response by Occupation" src="https://github.com/user-attachments/assets/43e395ad-41a4-4e14-8466-ac56bf4a47b6" />